 Welcome to the school library at Webster!
 The Webster School library program goal is to ensure that students and staff are effective users of ideas and information and to empower students to be critical thinkers, enthusiastic readers, skillful researchers, ethical users of information, and productive users of technology.

-Hours of Operation: The media center is open for students to visit with their scheduled classes as well as during the school day.
-The library opens at 8:35 each morning and closes at 2:40 Monday, Tuesday, Thursday, and Friday.
+Hours of Operation: The media center is open for students to visit with their scheduled classes, as well as during the school day.
+The library opens at 8:35 am each morning and closes at 2:40 pm Monday, Tuesday, Thursday, and Friday.
 We are NOT open for flexible access on Wednesday’s at this time.
 Schedule has been modified due to COVID-19.

-Books are checked out for one week.
-Students may renew books in the library.
+Books are checked out for two weeks.
+Students may renew books in the library as needed.

 Overdue/lost Items: If an item is overdue, nothing else can be checked out until the item is returned.
 If the item stays out for a considerable amount of time, library staff will contact parents.
 If an item is returned significantly damaged, or said to be lost, library staff will send home a notice with the cost of the book.

 Behavior Policy: The behavior policy enforced in the media center is based on school-wide expectations.
 We also encourage students to be respectful of library materials and equipment, as well as other students using the media center.